Digi951/SoftwarePattern/README.md

 ### Observer Pattern
 Several objects can subscribe to one object and will be notified when the status changes

+### Rule Engine Pattern
+This decouples the business rules from their processing by encapsulating them in to separate classes.

 ### State Pattern
 Change the behavior of an object during runtime